How I Stopped Babysitting Claude Code

-I’ve been using Claude Code as my primary development tool at SettleMint for a while now.
-At some point I stopped thinking about it as “an AI assistant” and started treating it as infrastructure—something that should be running, managed, and observable the same way I think about any other service.
+I’ve been using Claude Code as my primary development tool at SettleMint for over a year.
+At some point I stopped thinking about it as “an AI assistant” and started treating it as infrastructure — something that should be running, managed, and observable the same way I’d think about any other service.

-This post is a walkthrough of what I ended up building to make that work.
+This is a walkthrough of what I ended up building.
 It’s not a product.
 It’s a stack of tools, shell scripts, and markdown files held together by convention.
-Here’s how it fits together.

 Claude Code is great, but it’s a single terminal session.
-You’re sitting there, watching it work, and if you close the lid it’s gone.
+You’re sitting there watching it work, and if you close the lid it’s gone.
 I have a dozen active repos.
-I wanted agents working on things in parallel, across projects, without me staring at each one.
+I wanted agents running in parallel across projects without me staring at each one.
 I also wanted to go from a vague idea to shipped code with as few manual handoffs as possible.

-There’s no off-the-shelf product that does this.
+There’s no off-the-shelf product that does this cleanly.
 So I glued things together.

 cmux